 The last set of actions is presented in Figure 2-13.
 These actions define the behavior of the replica automata during view changes and are more complex.
-The SEND-VIEW-CHANGE action increments the view number and builds a new view-change message that is put in $out_i$ to be multicast to the other replicas.
-This view-change message contains the replica's stable checkpoint sequence number, $h_i$ , the stable checkpoint, $stable-chkpt_i$ , a copy of the stable certificate in the replica's log, C, and a copy of the prepared certificates in the log with the highest view number for each sequence number.
+The SEND-VIEW-CHANGE action increments the view number and builds a new view-change message that is put in outi to be multicast to the other replicas.
+This view-change message contains the replica's stable checkpoint sequence number, $h_i$ , the stable checkpoint, stable-chkpti, a copy of the stable certificate in the replica's log, C, and a copy of the prepared certificates in the log with the highest view number for each sequence number.
 The replicas collect view-change messages that are correct and have a view number greater than or equal to their current view.

-The SEND-NEW-VIEW $(v,V)i$ action is enabled when the new primary has a new-view certificate, V, in the log for view v.
-When this action executes, the primary picks the checkpoint with the highest sequence number, h = max - n(V), to be the start state for request processing in the new view.
-Then it computes the sets O and N with pre-prepare messages for view v: O has a message for each request with a prepared certificate in some message in V with sequence number greater than h; and V has a pre-prepare for the null request for every sequence number between max - n(V) and max - n(O) without a message in V. The new-view message includes V, V, and V. The new primary updates v is v in the v int
+The SEND-NEW-VIEW $(v, V)i$ action is enabled when the new primary has a new-view certificate, V, in the log for view v.
+When this action executes, the primary picks the checkpoint with the highest sequence number, $h = max \cdot n(V)$ , to be the start state for request processing in the new view.
+Then it computes the sets O and N with pre-prepare messages for view v: O has a message for each request with a prepared certificate in some message in V with sequence number greater than h; and N has a pre-prepare for the null request for every sequence number between $max \cdot n(V)$ and $max \cdot n(O)$ without a message in O. The new-view message includes V, N, and O. The new primary updates $seqno_i$ to be $max \cdot n(O)$ to ensure it will not assign sequence numbers that are already assigned in O. If needed, the $update \cdot state \cdot nv$ function updates the replica's checkpoint set and $val_i$ to reflect the information in V.

 When the backups receive the new-view message, they check if it is correct.
-If it is, they update their state like the primary and they add prepare messages for each message in $O \cup N$ to $out_i$ to be multicast to the other replicas.
+If it is, they update their state like the primary and they add prepare messages for each message in $O \cup N$ to outi to be multicast to the other replicas.